Web3-League/Web3-League/README.md

 ## 🚀 Getting Started

 Ready to dive in?
-Follow these steps to get the project up and running:
+Follow these steps to get the project up and read: